maksym-lepekh/asyop/library/core.md

 ### Operation handle
 An asynchronous operation is represented as an object of type `op_handle`.
 This handle corresponds to an operation that is already running, has pending results or fully completed.
 By design, there can be no be a valid handle that designates the operation that is not started yet.
 This fact reduces the implementation complexity and a range of possible errors and race conditions.

 Operation handle has "weak pointer" semantics regarding to operation itself.
 It does not affect operation lifetime, thus can be safely destroyed when not needed.
-There is a limited set of available public methods which include: "cancel", "set continuation" and "abort" (**TODO**).
+There is a limited set of available public methods which include: "cancel", "set continuation" and "abort".

 #### Setting the continuation
 There are several methods that can be used to specify the continuation for the operation.
 They are: `.then(SuccessCb&&)`, `.on_failure(FailureCB&&)` and `.then(SuccessCb&&, FailureCb&&)`, use them to specify what to do if operation succeded or fails.
 These methods are templates and accept a wide range of possible functor types.
 All possible function signatures will be described later in this document (see Continuation signatures and Customization points - Custom callable signature).
 For now, it is worth mentioning that continuations are asynchronous operations too.